nordcraftengine/documentation/docs/17-connecting-data/07-services/index.md

 This approach streamlines API creation by leveraging the schema information already defined in your back-end service.

 ::: tip
-To reuse API and service configuration values throughout your project, click the [kbd]Make Global formula[kbd] button next to a field.
-This creates a [global formula](/formulas/global-formulas) that can be referenced anywhere else.
+To reuse API and service configuration values throughout your project, click the [kbd]fx[kbd] button next to a field.
+This creates a [project formula](/formulas/project-formulas) that can be referenced anywhere else.
 :::

 ## Benefits of services